OpenID Connect with Okta

 Setting

-to a claim in your plugin configuration extracts the value of that claim and uses it where Kong Gateway would normally use a Consumer ID.
-Similarly, settingauthenticated_groups_claim
+credential_claimto a claim in your plugin configuration extracts the value of that claim and uses it where Kong Gateway would normally use a Consumer ID.
+Similarly, settingauthenticated_groups_claimextracts that claim’s value and uses it as a group for the ACL plugin.

 For a full tutorial with this example, see Configure OpenID Connect with the authorization code flow and Okta.